The SMOKED CHUCK ROAST vs Brisket

-If you love smoked brisket but don’t want to shell out the dollars or spend the next 14 hours tending to your smoker, I have the perfect solution for you: the smoked chuck roast.
+If you love smoked brisket but don’t want to shell out the dollars or spend the next 14 hours tending to your smoker, then you have the perfect solution for you: this Smoked Chuckroast Recipe !
 It is easy, doesn’t take forever to smoke, and it will give you a finished product that will make you wonder why you haven’t tried this sooner.

 But wait, how can a simple $20 chuck roast give you brisket like results?
 Isn’t a chuck roast meant to be cooked in a crock pot with wine and potatoes and carrots for pot roast?
 That has always been the traditional way of doing it, but we are Big Green Egg people!
 We can cook anything that can be made on a stove, in an oven or on a grill on our Eggs.
 Eggheads unite!